BenoitdeKersabiec/PictionaryDTY/README.md

 * NodeJS (BackEnd side)
 <br/>
 <br/>
-The database is in the cloud (MongoDB Atlas)
+The database is in the cloud (MongoDB Atlas), elle est donc déjà initialisée
 <br/>
 Mongoose is used to deal with the mongoDB database
 <br/>